PhantomGamesDevelopment/TWM2/README.md

 MOD DEVELOPMENT HISTORY (GIT VERSIONS):

 PLEASE NOTE: For the Legacy (Pre-GitHub Versions) Changelogs, please see LEGACY CHANGELOG.md

+3.91 -> 3.92 (In Progress):
+* Added Boss Proficiency
+  * Hidden challenges embedded in boss fights that award additional experience for completing tough feats
+  * For example: Defeat the shade lord without dying by the elemental shades

 3.9 -> 3.91:
 * Reduced the requirement to order missions to the rank of General (49) from Commanding Officer (59)